← All guidesVISAS · REQUIRED

-Book consulate appointment to lodge your visa application (allow 8–16 weeks lead time in the US) — appointments are booked through the consulate’s cita previa system
+Book consulate appointment to lodge your visa application — wait times vary widely by consulate, so book as early as you can; appointments run through the consulate’s cita previa system

 Long-stay visas are lodged from your home country, at the Spanish consulate that covers where you live — through its cita previa (appointment) booking system.
 The appointment slot, not the paperwork, is usually the bottleneck: secure the date first and assemble documents toward it.
-The title's lead-time range reflects what applicants commonly see in the US; your consulate's own page is the source of truth.
+Wait times vary widely from consulate to consulate — a few weeks in some, several months in others — and your consulate's own page is the source of truth for current lead times.

 WHEN IT'S DUE